koyenadey/ECommWebUI/README.md

 - **LazyLoading** : ModaMorph is enabled to **lazy load** components based on the navigation.
 Only the Home component is loaded by default because it is the landing page.
 Rest of the components are loaded on demand.
 This increases the efficieny of the application.

 - **Redux** : The application's state is centrally managed by the Redux store, offering several advantages.
 By utilizing Redux, we mitigate prop drilling, ensuring a cleaner and more maintainable codebase.
 Additionally, it establishes a single source of truth for the application's data, enhancing predictability and simplifying state management across components.
 This approach streamlines development and fosters scalability, ultimately contributing to a more robust and efficient application architecture.

+- **DarkMode** : The application is having the feature to switch to dark and light modes in the navigation bar,menu & footer.

 ## Usage Guidelines